City Gallery Wellington: The current building

-City Gallery currently occupies the former Wellington Central Library building.
+City Gallery Wellington currently occupies the former Wellington Central Library building.
 Built in 1940 in an Art Deco style, this building replaced the original red brick City Library of 1893.
+The building was registered in 1981 by Heritage New Zealand as a Category 2 Historic Place.

 When the Wellington Central Library relocated to its new Ian Athfield-designed building in 1991, the building underwent a major refurbishment so it could meet the needs of a contemporary art gallery.
-The Gallery’s window installation was installed in 1994.
-‘Fault’ is by Bill Culbert and Ralph Hotere and consists of two strips of neon light cutting diagonally across the building.
+The Gallery's window installation was installed in 1994.
+Fault is by Bill Culbert and Ralph Hotere and consists of two strips of neon light cutting diagonally across the building.
 A significant addition built in 2008-2009 added two new galleries for emerging Wellington, Maori and Pacific art along with a 135-seat auditorium.